3BioCompBio/SpikeProSARS-CoV-2/README.md

 [2] Cia G, Kwasigroch J, Rooman M, Pucci F. SpikePro: a webserver to predict the fitness of SARS-CoV-2 variants.
 Bioinformatics.
 2022; btca517.

+For technical details on SpikePro we refere to these reference.

 ## SpikePro.
 Usage